vtfg/moneypod/STORIES.md

 - Users can enter their email and password to log in.
 - Users receive an error message if the credentials are incorrect.
 - Users can remain logged in for a specified period (e.g., "Remember Me" option).

+### Dashboard

+As a user, I want to see my dashboard so that I can access the application's features.

+##### Acceptance Criteria

+- User should be logged in.